-Our Seed Library is currently on hiatus for Summer and Fall 2018, outside of classes and special events.
+Our Seed Library is currently on hiatus, outside of classes and special events.
 We have been hosting this service to the community since 2011, sharing seeds with individuals and other organizations to help support the sustainability of our community.
-As our school moves to a new location, our Seed Library will not be active.
-Stay tuned to this page for updates on the reopening of this service in 2019.
+Stay tuned to this page for updates on the reopening of this service, and see more inspiration and resources below for Seed Libraries.

 To create a grassroots community seed library that supports Central Florida gardeners with free, locally grown, open-pollinated, pesticide and GMO-free seeds.
 All gardeners with or with out seeds to share are welcome.
 We hope that many gardeners will commit to grow out and donate back to the seed bank.
 The Seed Library is currently stocked with medicinal and culinary herbs, vegetables, fruits, and pollinator-supporting plants.
 It is currently open to the public for resource sharing by appointment.